orientechnologies/orientdb-labs/Security-Config.md

 The full classpath for the "class" property is "com.orientechnologies.orient.server.security.authenticator.OServerConfigAuthenticator".

 *OServerConfigAuthenticator*'s "caseSensitive" property is always false, meaning that usernames are not case-sensitive when retrieved for password or resources look-up.

+### OSystemUserAuthenticator
+*OSystemUserAuthenticator* implements authentication and authorization support for *system users* that reside in the OrientDB system database.
+Beyond "name", "class", and "enabled", *OSystemUserAuthenticator* requires no additional properties.

+The full classpath for the "class" property is "com.orientechnologies.orient.server.security.authenticator.OSystemUserAuthenticator".

 ### OKerberosAuthenticator
 *OKerberosAuthenticator* provides support for Kerberos/SPNEGO authentication.
 In addition to the usual "name", "class", and "enabled" properties, the *OKerberosAuthenticator* component also supports "debug", "krb5_config", "service", "spnego", and "client" properties.
 All of these properties are defined in greater detail below.